edouard-gv/browser-jsunit/README.md

 # browser-jsunit

-A unit test framework that launches the unit test in the same page.
+A unit test framework that launches the unit tests in the same page.